MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/index.md

 # MS-TDS (T-SQL support)

 Azure Data Explorer supports a subset of the Microsoft SQL Server communication protocol (MS-TDS), with a subset of the T-SQL query language.
-Existing tools that know how to query SQL Server and can work with Azure Data Explorer include Microsoft Excel, Microsoft Power BI, and many others.
+There are many tools that know how to query SQL Server and can work with Azure Data Explorer, including Microsoft Excel and Microsoft Power BI.

 > [!NOTE]
 > For a client tool to query Azure Data Explorer through MS-TDS, the client must use